 1080p, 240hz, 1ms response time, and an impressive 300 cd/m² certainly tick a few boxes when it comes to competitive gaming, and thanks to its curved profile it should prove quite immersive when using it.

-A good call if you don't fancy using a small screen or your setup allows you to sit back away from the monitor.
+We think the AOC C32G2ZE is a good call if you don't fancy using a small screen or your setup allows you to sit back away from the monitor.

-Best Monitor for Competitive Console Gaming: Pixio PX5 Hayabusa 2
+Best Monitor for Competitive Console Gaming - Pixio PX5 Hayabusa 2

 This Pixio PX5 Hayabusa 2 is one of the more expensive entries on the list, but it does pack some punchy specs and boasts some impressive compatibility.